 Chinese Spinach or Amaranth (苋菜)

 There are two varieties: one with a deep magenta color in the center of the leaves, and the other a light green.
 The green variety actually grows in the wild, at least, according to our experience.
 When Bill was young, his mother discovered that it had made its way into her garden somehow, and it just came back every year like a perennial.
-She called it “horse poop vegetables” because in China, these veggies thrived growing in horse dung!
-Tastyyy…All jokes aside though, you can find bunches of these vegetables in Chinese grocery stores and, we have found, in Indian produce stores!
+She called it “horse poop vegetables” or in the Hakka dialect, “ma see hen tsoy” because in China, these veggies thrived growing in horse poop!
+Tastyyy…All jokes aside though, you can find these in Chinese grocery stores and, we have found, in Indian grocery stores!
 Though we’re not sure how they’re used in Indian cuisine.
 When buying these, look for bunches that don’t have any budding flowers, which is an indication that they’re too mature and may be tough.